martin-t/martin-t.github.io/content/test.md

 }
 ```

-Overflows the column but fits on the screen{% sidenote(side="right") %}
+Wider than the column but fits on the screen{% sidenote(side="right") %}
-  This is a footnote that should not interfere with the wide content below.
+  This is a sidenote that should not interfere with the wide content below.
 Message repeats.
-This is a footnote that should not interfere with the wide content below.
+This is a sidenote that should not interfere with the wide content below.
 Message repeats.
-This is a footnote that should not interfere with the wide content below.
+This is a sidenote that should not interfere with the wide content below.
 Message repeats.
-This is a footnote that should not interfere with the wide content below.
+This is a sidenote that should not interfere with the wide content below.
 {% end %}

 ```rust